apache/www-site/content/foundation/sponsorship.md

 ## Where will my sponsorship funds go?  {#FundsGo}

-The Apache Software Foundation comprises over 100 top level projects, over 400 active members, over 2000 committers and countless contributors and users.
-We are responsible for millions of lines of code and the 35+ servers which make up our infrastructure
+The Apache Software Foundation comprises 200+ top level projects, more than 800 active members, over 8,200 committers and countless contributors and users.
+We oversee hundreds of millions of lines of code, supported by an extensive infrastructure comprising ~200 individual machines, 1,400+ repositories, 5-6 petabytes in annual traffic, ~75M downloads per month, and 2-3M daily emails on 2,000+ lists.

 We also have the normal business operating expenses which go with any organization.
 These include:

-- Bandwidth costs
+- Infrastructure costs
-- Servers and hardware
 - Legal and Accounting
-- Normal office expenses
 - Marketing and PR
-- Subcontractors to "fill in the holes" for administrative and secretarial duties
+- Ongoing office expenses and administrative duties

 Your sponsorship helps the ASF meet these expenses and expand our capability to maintain our leadership in the developer and Open